Disneyland Paris Tips and Tricks for First Timers (2025)

 When we stayed offsite, we used Booking.com to find hotels (they also have apartments).

-When we stayed onsite, we booked directly on the Disneyland Paris website.
+We now prefer to stay onsite and book directly on the Disneyland Paris website.
 All hotel stays include two-park tickets (including your arrival and departure days).

 Screenshot of Disney Hotel New York booking on Disneyland Paris website